 9. Make sure what you are saying is accurate.

 Don't speculate.
 Stick to your area of expertise.
-If you don't know the details, either connect the media with someone who does or ask to get back to them after you have gathered the accurate information.
+If you don't know the details, connect the reporter with someone who does or get back to them after you have gathered the accurate information.

 10. Remember you are representing the university and the College of Engineering.